Westminster Education Forum

 This conference will examine next steps for childcare and early years provision in England.

-Sessions in the agenda will examine the quality of childcare provision, including through wraparound childcare support, with discussion on the way forward for teaching standards and specialist training to support SEND and disadvantaged children within the early years.
+Sessions in the agenda will examine the quality of childcare provision, including through wraparound childcare support, with discussion on the way forward for teaching standards and specialist training to support SEND and disadvantaged children in the early years.

-Delegates will also assess priorities for meeting current and future childcare workforce demands, including the impact of the Do Something Big campaign, with a focus on attracting and retaining a diverse workforce, supporting staff, and training and CPD opportunities following concerns from the NAO that quality could be undermined with large numbers of new staff entering the workforce.
+Delegates will also assess priorities for meeting current and future childcare workforce demands, including the impact of the Do Something Big campaign, with a focus on attracting and retaining a diverse workforce, supporting staff, and training and CPD opportunities following concerns from NAO that quality could be undermined by large numbers of new staff entering the workforce.

 Further sessions will discuss long-term sustainable funding and investment models, and how these can be adapted to a changing economic landscape and used to address gaps in childcare support.
 Delegates will also consider how wider barriers faced by parents and carers in accessing childcare support can be tackled going forward.

-This pack includes
+This on-demand pack includes

-• Dropbox video recording of the conference
+• An automated transcript of the conference